 - Put a vSphere host in maintenance mode in a vCenter Server.

 - Veeam MP for VMware monitor responds by:

 - Setting host Maintenance Mode Synchronization object to Warning, and raising warning alert “Veeam VMware: Maintenance Mode Tracker”

-- Maintenance mode is Exited in vCenter for the host, or
+- Maintenance mode is Exited in the vCenter Server for the host, or

 - The duration set by the hours parameter on the monitor recovery action expires (default 24 hours)

-- When the host is removed from maintenance mode in vCenter
+- When the host is removed from maintenance mode in the vCenter Server

 - Host Maintenance Mode Synchronization object state will go green, maintenance mode alert will close